Calendar

 Because of the Covid-19 situation:

-All attendees must provide an email address for COVID exposure notifications and sign waivers for the Corvallis Folklore Society and the First Congregational UCC (our dance hall) before their first dance of the 2023-24 season.
-Please read the waivers here before you arrive in order to speed up the check-in process at the door.
+All attendees must sign a waiver for the First Congregational UCC (our dance hall) before their first dance of the 2024-25 season.
+Please read the waiver here before you arrive in order to speed up the check-in process at the door.

 Thank you for helping to keep our dance community safely dancing!
 For more information on attendance requirements and other precautions, please see our current COVID-19 policy here, to be further updated soon.